 Psoriasis on the elbows presents as raised, inflamed, scaly patches of skin with defined edges.
 Eczema on the elbows typically causes less defined patches of dry, bumpy, rash-like skin, more commonly on the inner creases.

-Psoriasis and eczema on the elbows are two very different conditions; however, they share several similarities.
-Both conditions involve the immune system, have triggers that can cause symptoms to flare, and neither is contagious.
+Psoriasis and eczema are different conditions that share several similarities.
+Both conditions involve the immune system and have triggers that can cause symptoms to flare.
+Neither condition is contagious.

 Psoriasis

-Psoriasis is an immune-mediated disease that causes inflammation in the body and speeds up the production of skin cells.
+Psoriasis is an immune-mediated disease that causes inflammation in the body and speeds up skin cell production.
 The skin cells build up and manifest as raised, inflamed, scaly patches of skin that typically have defined edges and can be mildly itchy.

 Psoriasis affects over 7.5 million adults over age 20 in the United States (U.S.).
-However, it’s important to note that psoriasis can occur at any age, but symptoms can typically present between ages 15–25.
+However, it is important to note that psoriasis can occur at any age, but symptoms typically present between ages 15 and 25.

 Read more about psoriasis on the elbows.